> Criteria for Judging Colbert Posters

 Criteria for Judging Colbert Poster Presentations by Students

-- A banner title which is descriptive should be situated high up on the poster so that it can be read 15-20 feet away.
+- The title (matching that of the accepted abstract) must be included and should be situated high up on the poster so that it can be read 15-20 feet away.

-- Consistent with JVP guidelines, posters should be in English.
-Proofread for correct spelling and grammar.
+- Consistent with JVP guidelines, posters must be in English.

-- The Methods of the investigation must be clearly presented.
+- The Methods of the investigation must be presented clearly.

 - The Results must be presented in a manner that is understandable and must support the Conclusions drawn.
 Are there possible alternatives in interpretation?